An Asymptotic Orthogonality Relation for ${\rm GL}(n, \mathbb R)$: Introduction

 Fix $n \ge 2$.
 Let $n = n_1+\cdots +n_r$ be a partition of $n$ with $n_i\in\mathbb Z_{>0}, (i=1,\ldots,r)$.
 The second conjecture we require for the proof of the asymptotic orthogonality relation for $\text{\rm GL}(n, \mathbb R)$ is a conjecture on the lower bound for Rankin-Selberg L-functions $L(s, \phi_k\times \phi_{k'})$ on the line $\text{\rm Re}(s) = 1,$ where $\phi_k,\; \phi_{k'}$ (for $1\le k<k'\le r$) are Hecke-Maass cusp forms for $\text{\rm SL}(n_k,\mathbb Z)$, $\text{\rm SL}(n_{k'},\mathbb Z)$, respectively.
 For a Hecke-Maass cusp form $\phi$ with Langlands parameters $(\alpha_1,\ldots,\alpha_n)$, let

-denote the analytic conductor of $\phi$ as defined by Iwaniec and Sarnak \cite{MR1826269}. \begin{conjecture}{\bf (Lower bounds for Rankin-Selberg L-functions)} Let $\varepsilon >0$ be fixed.
+denote the analytic conductor of $\phi$ as defined by Iwaniec and Sarnak \cite{MR1826269}. \begin{conjecture}[\bf Lower bounds for Rankin-Selberg L-functions] Let $\varepsilon >0$ be fixed.
 Then we have the lower bound

-\end{conjecture} \begin{remark} Conjecture \ref{RankinSelbergBound} follows from Langlands conjecture that $\phi_k\times\phi_{k'}$ is automorphic for $\text{\rm SL}(n_k\cdot n_{k'},\;\mathbb Z)$.
+\end{conjecture} \begin{remark} Conjecture \ref{RankinSelbergBound} follows from Langlands' conjecture that $\phi_k\times\phi_{k'}$ is automorphic for $\text{\rm SL}(n_k\cdot n_{k'},\;\mathbb Z)$.
 This can be proved via the method of de la Val\'ee Poussin as in Sarnak \cite{Sarnak2004}.
 Interestingly, Sarnak's approach can be extended to prove Conjecture \ref{RankinSelbergBound} if $\phi_{k'} $ is the dual of $\phi_k$ (see \cite{GLi2018}, \cite{HF2019}).
 Stronger bounds can also be obtained if one assumes the Lindel\"of or Riemann hypothesis for Rankin-Selberg L-functions.
-If $n_k=n_k'=2$ it was proved by Ramakrishnan \cite{} that $\phi_k\times\phi_{k'}$ is automorphic for $\text{\rm SL}(4,\mathbb Z),$ thus proving the lower bound conjecture for $n\le 4.$ \end{remark}